 Dr Khan says most third-party apps that you download on Facebook are developed by "immature" companies "who do not handle personal information securely and in an ethical way".
 If you're concerned about third-party apps misusing your data, he says the best option is not to download them in the first place, or don't log into apps using your Facebook account details.

 Secretary to the Treasury Gabriel Makhlouf, the govenrment's lead advisor on economic and financial policy gave a public talk at Waikato Management School on 7 March on the topic of 'Natural Capital and National Wellbeing'.

 Mr Makhlouf says putting Treasury's new Living Standards Framework into policy making will be "world-leading" and seeks to measure and improve New Zealanders' living standards over time.

 Traditional economic measures, such as GDP, productivity and economic growth remain fundamentally important, he says, but they’re not the whole picture.
 The Living Standards Framework also takes into account environmental resources, community assets and human capital, such as people’s health, skills and qualifications, and people having greater opportunities to live a life they value.

 Radio New Zealand, Sunday Morning, 11 March 2018

-Waikato Management School brand strategist and marketing lecturer Korey Rubenstein was interviewed by Stuff about brand equity in relation to the misspelling of the name 'Cook Strait' as 'Cook Straight' on a can of L&P.
+Waikato Management School brand strategist and marketing lecturer Korey Rubenstein was interviewed about brand equity in relation to the misspelling of the name 'Cook Strait' as 'Cook Straight' on a can of L&P.

 "Brand equity is everything a brand does in regard to involving the public to try to grow the brand equity," said Rubenstein.
 "It could be intentional – L&P is a cheeky little brand and it could be meant to create a buzz.
 Unintentional or intentional, it's created brand awareness, making it salient, youthful and fun."